How students go from "undecided" on a major to accomplishing more than they imagined.

 • Augustana's Upper Mississippi Center mobilizes students and faculty to help area communities solve their social, economic and environmental challenges.
 Communities often lack the resources to develop and implement innovative solutions to sustainability challenges.
 Students and faculty put their expertise and knowledge to work in these real-world settings.

-• Many Augustana geography graduates enter graduate programs in geography, regional planning, landscape architecture and environmental studies.
+• Many Augustana geography graduates enter graduate programs in geography, urban planning, geomorphology, landscape architecture and environmental studies.

 • The geography and the geology departments are housed in Swenson Hall of Geosciences, a proximity that encourages cross-disciplinary work and interests in the earth sciences.
 Swenson Hall also houses the Fryxell Geology Museum and the bulk of the David M. Loring Map Library, which holds more than 100,000 climatic, geologic, hydrologic, topographic and transportation maps and 6,000 aerial photographs.